Diocese of Mainz: Facilities at state universities

 The diocese maintains three facilities at state universities.
 The most important of them is the Catholic Theological Faculty at the University of Mainz.
-In addition, there are at University of Giessen, the Institute for Catholic theology and their didactics, which is located at the Department of History and Cultural Studies.
-At the Technische Universität Darmstadt is an institute for theology and social ethics.
+In addition, there is, at University of Giessen, the Institute for Catholic Theology and its didactics, which is located at the Department of History and Cultural Studies.
+At the Technische Universität Darmstadt there is an institute for theology and social ethics.

 Bildungswerk der Diözese Mainz

 The Bildungswerk der Diözese Mainz (educational works of the diocese of Mainz) promotes "... the church's adult education in the diocese from the parish to the diocesan level ..."
 The Bildungswerk is also a member of the Catholic Adult Education Hesse - Regional Working Group.